carlitofluito/thrive_covid/index.Rmd

 ---

-title: "Guide to thrive with Covid"
+title: "How to thrive with COVID-19: The guide "

 author: "Carlos Alcala a.k.a.
 Carlito Fluito from the.corona.guys"